johnngnky/RestPlaceholderAPI/README.md

+# RPAPI FORK
+This fork removed the need for a token.
+It will still be a config option but it will do nothing.

 ## What Is RestPlaceholderAPI?
 RestPlaceholderAPI (RestPAPI) is a small lightweight plugin, that allows you to easily parse placeholders from an external application, like a Discord bot, or Forums.